BestTimesToVisit.com Logo

 shopping

 Lose yourself for hours in the world's largest independent bookstore, a sprawling wonderland of new and used books.
 Wander through the color-coded rooms, discover a forgotten classic, or simply soak in the cozy, bookish atmosphere.
-Pro tip: Check their events calendar for author readings and signings, often held in the evenings.
+Arrive on a weekday morning to avoid the biggest crowds and have more space to explore.

 Best time: All year